1. What did you do this past week?

 3. What will you do next week?

 Next week, I’m going to compete in a few (online) CTFs with my security team.
 The competition we had been training for CCDC got rescheduled so we’ve been working on keeping up the momentum.
-I’ve also been getting into making soups.
-I’m looking forward to making more hearty meals while waiting out the pandemic.
+I’ve also been getting into making more soups.

 4. What was your experience of Test 1a?